-The SISCI API supports data transfers based on either distributed remote memory access or on Direct Memory Access (DMA).
-It also allows to trigger remote interrupts and to catch and handle events generated by the underlying interconnect system (such as a cable being unplugged).
-The SISCI API has proven portable and very valuable for a number of various types of memory mapped interconnect solutions beyond SCI.
+The SISCI API supports data transfers based either on distributed remote memory access or on Direct Memory Access (DMA).
+It also allows users to trigger remote interrupts and to catch and handle events generated by the underlying interconnect system (such as a network cable being unplugged).
+Data transfers can be between system memories and IO devices connected by the underlying memory mapped interconnect.
+The SISCI API has proven portable and very valuable for a number of various types of memory mapped interconnect solutions like SCI, ASI, and PCI Express.

-The SISCI API is currently available for the following interconnects:
+The SISCI API is currently available for the following interconnects from Dolphin and OEM partners:

-- SCI (initially with a SBus and PCI interface), - DX (Based on ASI / StarGen PCI Express Gen1) - IX (Based on IDT PCI Express Gen2 chips) - PX (Based on PLX PCI Express Gen3 chips)
+- SCI (initially with a SBus and PCI interface) - DX (Based on ASI / StarGen PCI Express Gen1) - IX (Based on IDT PCI Express Gen2 chips) - PX (Based on PLX/Avago/Broadcom PCI Express Gen2 and Gen3 chips) - INX (Intel NTB enabled server systems) - MX (Based on Microsemi Switchtec chips) - Various OEM solutions based on standard PCIe chipsets from IDT, Microsemi and PLX